HMS Holdings

 HMS Holdings Corp.
 (Healthcare Management Systems) was founded in 1974 and is based in Irving, Texas.
 The company was formerly listed on Nasdaq but acquired by private-equity firm Veritas Capital in 2021.

+History

+HMS Holdings was acquired by Gainwell Technologies in 2021 for a reported $3.4 billion.

 Products and services

 The company's services include providing validated insurance and helping find liable third parties.
 Their program integrity services identify improper payments and over-payments and attempt recovery, as well as reduce fraud and waste.
 In addition, the company also supports Medicaid Managed Care Organizations and Medicare Advantage Plans.